JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

 \subsubsection{Summary}

 Our experimental results show that our new approach performs at least as well as the generation-based approach and is able to handle inclusion tests that previous approaches cannot process, clearly supporting hypotheses H1 and H3.
-Further, we show that the runtime of our new approach is consistently better than the runtime of existing tools.
+Further, we show that the run time of our new approach is consistently better than the run time of existing tools.
 Although differences in execution environments restrict the comparison between {\RB} and the other tools, we consider our results to be a strong indication that hypothesis H2 holds. }

 \ifshort{